cngonzalez/cngonzalez.github.io/_posts/2016-07-17-HTTP-and-me.md

 The big string that response.body returns should look familiar to you, especially if you've done any scraping.
 A tool like Nokogiri just breaks up that string into hash-like chunks via a parsing algorithm.<br>

 An environmental tool like Rack (and Sinatra, which inherits from a number of Rack classes, and Rails which ultimately inherits from THAT) is designed to act like the opposite side of this transaction.
 So it will first RECEIVE the request and parse the data it gets from it, and then it will RETURN some data.
 As such, methods using these environments don't necessarily look a lot like HTTP methods, even though it's the same protocol!<br>

+{% highlight ruby %}
+class Request #the code behind a Rack request

+    def initialize(env) #the environment here is the env of the REQUEST (typically just a head)

+      @params = nil

+      super(env) #this is inheriting from the main Rack module (which specifies and freezes a bunch of Net::HTTP verbs)

+    end
+{% endhighlight %}

 The good news is that Rack is, among other things, designed to streamlined that HTTP request/response process we've just gone over.
 It takes all that stuff we associate with URI and the TCP/IP handling of the HTTP object by creating an environment and creating objects based on that environment.<br>